To start with, Sicily is simply gorgeous. This sun-kissed Mediterranean island is very lively, boasting amazing landscapes and dreamy sea views.

-It also has two volcanoes, relatively harmless if your property isn’t too close and able to provide the inhabitants of the island with a spectacular show from time to time.
+It also has two volcanoes, relatively harmless if your property isn’t too close, and able to provide the island’s inhabitants with a spectacular show occasionally.

 By the way, if you are a prospective property buyer in Sicily, you’d better keep those two in mind – when they erupt, they do tend to cover the nearby villages with ash.

 The property market is blessed with stunning opportunities framed by a backdrop of exquisite scenery, an excellent climate, and a very attractive way of life.